kilofox/kohana/system/guide/kohana/sessions.md

 ## Session Configuration

-Always check these settings before making your application live, as many of them will have a direct affect on the security of your application.
+Always check these settings before making your application live, as many of them will have a direct effect on the security of your application.

 ## Session Adapters